AtlasWHHV/GeneratorPlots/README.md

 `PlotGeneratorQuantities`

-The output will be created in a folder called "SubmitDir" in the first "MyAnalysis" folder.
+The output will be created in a folder called "SubmitDir" in your working directory.

 If you get any errors either in performing `rc find_packages` or `rc compile` then something went wrong somewhere along the way.

-WARNING: If you attempt to rerun it without first deleting the "submitDir" folder, it'll throw an error!
+WARNING: If you attempt to rerun it again without first deleting the "submitDir" folder, it'll throw an error!